imaPheven/lambda-thinking/algorithms/search/exponentialSearch.md

 ### Explanation:
 1. **Binary Search**: This helper function performs a binary search on a given sub-array.
 2. **Exponential Search**: This function searches for a target by first finding an exponential range where the target might be and then applying binary search within that range.

+## Compare vs Binary Search
+Exponential Search has several advantages over directly using Binary Search, particularly when dealing with unbounded or large sorted arrays:

+### 1. **Unbounded or Infinite Arrays**:
+   - **Exponential Search** is useful for **unbounded arrays** (or data streams) where the size is unknown.
+It incrementally doubles the search range to find an appropriate range for the target.
+After finding this range, it applies Binary Search within the identified bounds.
+   - **Binary Search**, on the other hand, requires the array size to be known in advance because it directly divides the array in halves.
+This makes it unsuitable for unbounded arrays.

+### 2. **Faster Discovery of Target Range**:
+   - **Exponential Search** quickly finds a range where the target might exist by doubling the indices.
+This gives it an advantage in **early-stage discovery** when the target is located closer to the beginning of the array.
+   - **Binary Search** begins by assuming the search range is the entire array, which means it has no mechanism to start with a narrow search unless you already know where to begin.

+### 3. **Efficiency in Small Target Ranges**:
+   - When the target is expected to be located **closer to the beginning** of the array, Exponential Search can be faster because it quickly narrows down the possible search space before applying Binary Search.
+   - **Binary Search** does not have this capability to adapt based on where the target may be located and will require `O(log n)` comparisons over the entire array length from the start.

+### 4. **Complexity**:
+   - **Exponential Search**: In the best case (if the target is near the beginning), Exponential Search can have a **time complexity of O(log i)**, where `i` is the index of the target element.
+This is particularly useful when the target is located early in the array, offering better performance than Binary Search.
+   - **Binary Search**: The time complexity of Binary Search is always **O(log n)** where `n` is the length of the array, irrespective of where the target is located.

+### Use Cases:
+- **Exponential Search** is particularly advantageous when working with:
+  - Unbounded arrays or streams.
+  - Arrays where the target is more likely near the beginning.

+- **Binary Search** remains efficient for scenarios where the size of the array is known and fixed.

+In summary, **Exponential Search** is more adaptive when the size of the array is unknown or when the target is expected to be closer to the start, while **Binary Search** is efficient for static, well-defined arrays.